isabellasiele/H1N1-vaccine-Project/README.md

 Class imbalance presents an inherent trade-off.
 Higher recall models identify more vaccinees but generate more false positives.
 Higher precision models are more confident but miss more vaccinees.

 ## Reccomendations
-- Strengthen doctor-patient communication
+- Strengthen doctor-patient communication.
-- Address vaccine effectiveness misconceptions
+- Address vaccine effectiveness misconceptions.
-- Reduce percieved barriers and risks
+- Reduce percieved barriers and risks.
-- Target individuals with high concern but low vaccination rates
+- Target individuals with high concern but low vaccination rates.